- Every PC chooses one personal resource at character creation

 - Farm - produces 9 crowns.

-- Fleet - can trade with foreigners to produce items or money, or engage in privateering to produce random resources.
+- Fleet - can trade with foreigners to produce items or money, take part in adventures with specific rewards, or engage in privateering to produce random resources.

-- Forest - produces twelve units of one rare material that are used by an artisan to make magic items.
+- Forest - produces twelve measures of one rare material that are used by an artisan to make magic items.

 - Herb garden - produces fourteen herbs for use by a physick or apothecary.

 - Mana site - produces seven crystalized mana for use in spellcasting and rituals.

-- Military unit - can be used to enhance an Imperial army or engage in paid work to produce random resources.
+- Military unit - can be used to enhance an Imperial army, take part in adventures with specific rewards, or engage in paid work to produce random resources.

-- Mine - produces twelve units of one rare metal that are used by an artisan to make magic items.
+- Mine - produces twelve ingots of one rare metal that are used by an artisan to make magic items.

 You can never operate more than one personal resource at once.
 Although a group might hold more than one personal resource, each character can only own and use one personal resource.
 This represents the time and effort required to manage the resource.